Correlation Functions and Chaotic Behavior of the SYK Chain Model in Pure States: acknowledgments

 \section{acknowledgments}

-I would like to thank Mohsen Alishahiha for especial inspiration, valuable discussions, and fruitful comments.
-I also thank Mark Srednicki, Manuel Vielma, Julian Sonner, and Mahdieh Piranaghl for fruitful discussions.
-I especially acknowledge Junyu Lin for his precious help with the code at an early stage.
+I would like to thank Mohsen Alishahiha and Akbar Jafari for their special inspiration and insightful discussions.
+I am also grateful to Mark Srednicki, Manuel Vielma, Julian Sonner, and Mahdieh Piranaghl for many fruitful conversations.
+I especially acknowledge Junyu Lin for his invaluable assistance with the code during the early stages of this work.